-- "25% drop in equity and real estate in year 1"; Projected equity and real estate values are calculated in the same was as described in the simple "Scenario with rise of interest rates". - "low growth, with year 1 sales being 80% of current year or 80% of projected plan sales, if lower";
+A 25% drop in equity and real estate in year 1, but with the same growth rates as the base scenario in later years.
+Projected equity and real estate values are calculated in the same was as described in the simple õScenario with rise of interest ratesö.

+• Low growth, with year 1 sales being 80% of current year or 80% of projected plan sales, if lower;